Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Generalized finite difference method

 \subsection{Diagonal dominance}

-As we pointed out in our previous work \cite{Kraus_Kuhnert_Meister_Suchde_2023}, diagonal dominance is an essential feature of discrete diffusion operators. \begin{definition} A discrete differential operator $D_i$ is called diagonally dominant if it is consistent for constant functions, $c_{ii}^D\ne 0$, and its coefficients $c_{ij}^D$ satisfy the sign condition
+Since diagonally dominant operators pose a sufficient condition to the stability of the numerical scheme, it is necessary to construct diagonally dominant discrete operators.
+Motivated by the findings from the previous section, we define diagonally dominant discrete operators as follows. \begin{definition} A discrete differential operator $D_i$ is called diagonally dominant if it is consistent for constant functions, and its coefficients $c_{ij}^D$ satisfy the sign condition $c_{ij}^D c_{ii}^D \le 0$ for all $j \in\N_i$. \end{definition} Because the optimization problem \eqref{eq:wlsq_optimization} does not enforce diagonal dominance, a correction technique was proposed by Suchde \cite{Suchde_2018}.

-for all $j \in\N_i$. \end{definition} Diagonally dominant discrete Laplace operators with $c_{ij}^\Delta \ge 0$ for $j\in\N_i$ lead to an M-matrix and the solution fulfilling the discrete maximum principle for Poisson's equation \cite{Seibold_2006,Li_Ito_2001}.
-Diagonal dominance is also crucial for solving the parabolic heat equation, where the lack of diagonal dominance leads to severe instabilities \cite{Suchde_2018}.

-Because the optimization problem \eqref{eq:wlsq_optimization} does not enforce diagonal dominance, a correction technique was proposed by Suchde \cite{Suchde_2018}.
 For the correction, we use a second discrete operator $\bvec{c}_i^0\in\ker{\bmat{K}_i}$ approximating the zero functional $f \mapsto 0$ non-trivially by prescribing $c_{ii}^0 = 1$ in the optimization.
-The corrected operator

-satisfies the same consistency conditions as $\bvec{c}_i^D$.
+The corrected operator $\widehat{\bvec{c}}_i^D = \bvec{c}_i^D + \widehat{\alpha} \bvec{c}_i^0 $ thus satisfies the same consistency conditions as $\bvec{c}_i^D$ and hence does not reduce the consistency and convergence order.
 One way to obtain the coefficient $\widehat{\alpha}$ is to formulate a minimization problem that penalizes large off-diagonal entries relative to the diagonal entry

 The advantage of this minimization approach is its unique solvability and the low computational cost.
-But a disadvantage is that the sign condition \eqref{eq:dd_sign_condition} is not necessarily fulfilled.
-The correction technique in \cref{eq:correction} with the minimization \eqref{eq:alpha_minimization} performs well on high-quality point clouds but fails to provide diagonally dominant operators on lower-quality stencils \cite{Suchde_2018,Kraus_Kuhnert_Meister_Suchde_2023}.
-The measurement and enhancement of point cloud quality are subject to current research.
+But a disadvantage is that the sign condition from \cref{def:diagonal_dominance} is not necessarily fulfilled.
+In our previous work \cite{Kraus_Kuhnert_Meister_Suchde_2023}, we have demonstrated the applicability of this correction technique for obtaining diagonally dominant discrete operators.
+However, we have also exemplarily demonstrated that stencils of sufficiently high quality are required without specifying a rigorous definition of point cloud quality.
+We could also show that diagonally dominant operators could only be calculated with this method in the case of a sufficiently smooth diffusion coefficient, and no diagonally dominant operators were obtained in the case of a discontinuous diffusion coefficient.